JetStream Software

 Q: What datastore types can JetStream DR protect?

-A: JetStream DR can protect VMs running on any VMware-compatible datastore type, including SAN, NAS, Virtual Volumes (VVOLs), Virtual SAN (vSAN) and third-party HCI platforms including Nutanix, Cisco HyperFlex, etc.
+JetStream DR can protect VMs running on any VMware-compatible datastore type, including SAN, NAS, Virtual Volumes (VVOLs), Virtual SAN (vSAN) and third-party HCI platforms including Nutanix, Cisco HyperFlex, etc.

 Q: Does the AVS-JetStream combination require that a customer have a cluster continuously provisioned in AVS, or can the recovery systems be provisioned at the time that failover is initiated?

-A: To facilitate cluster configuration and minimize the Recovery Time Objective (RTO), customers are advised to provision a minimal “pilot light” cluster in AVS.
+To facilitate cluster configuration and minimize the Recovery Time Objective (RTO), customers are advised to provision a minimal “pilot light” cluster in AVS.
 Nodes can be added to the cluster during failover as needed.

 Q: What do I need to use JetStream DR for AVS?

-A: To use JetStream DR for AVS, you will need:
+To use JetStream DR for AVS, you will need:

-An Azure Blob Storage account (data is replicated from your protected VMs into Azure Blob Storage)
+• An Azure Blob Storage account (data is replicated from your protected VMs into Azure Blob Storage).

 Q: How do I get started?